 A bear market is one where stock prices decline at least 20 percent from their recent peak.
 A correction is when shares drop at least 10 percent from their recent highs.
 Shares on Thursday opened higher, regaining some of the ground lost earlier this week.

 For some investors, the slump in S&P 500 companies’ shares is a bright red flag.
-Their chief concern is that U.S. and global economic growth has hit itsand is already starting to weaken.
+Their chief concern is that U.S. and global economic growth has hit its high-water mark for the current business cycle and is already starting to weaken.
 Most economic forecasters, along with the Federal Reserve, think the hot economy is likely to cool in 2019, which could hurt corporate profits.

 I wrote to you in August that “If you haven’t constructed your bond portfolio yet, then what are you waiting for?”
 That advice still stands.
 Start adding counterbalancers to your portfolio as soon as you can.
 Once it’s too late, it’s too late.